Nanolayer polarizability mapping based on near-field edge fringes

 Towards understanding and control of nanoscale phase segregation in InGaN alloys

-Phase separations in ternary/multinary semiconductor alloys is a major challenge that limits optical and electronic internal device efficiency.
-It was known early on in the advancement of growth of ternary In1-xGaxN alloys for light emitting diodes that phase separation causes fluctuations of the band gap energy.
-Often, suppression of phase separation is difficult due to the different partial pressures of the constituents within the processing window as well as an incomplete understanding of the complex thermodynamic processes during growth and lack of detection techniques at all spatial scales relevant to the device performance.
-Here, we have found ubiquitous local phase separation in In1-xGaxN alloys that persists to the nanoscale spatial extent by employing a high-resolution nano-imaging technique.
-We lithographically patterned InN/Sapphire substrates with nanolayers of In1-xGaxN down to a few atomic layers thick that enabled us to calibrate the near-field infrared response of the semiconductor nanolayers as a function of composition and thickness.
-We also developed an advanced theoretical approach that considers the full geometry of the probe tip and all the sample and substrate layers.
+Phase separations in ternary/multinary semiconductor alloys are a major challenge that limits optical and electronic internal device efficiency.
+It was known early on in the advancement of growth of ternary In1-xGaxN alloys for light-emitting diodes that phase separation causes fluctuations in the band gap energy.
+Often, suppression of phase separation is difficult due to the different partial pressures of the constituents within the processing window, as well as an incomplete understanding of the complex thermodynamic processes during growth and a lack of detection techniques at all spatial scales relevant to device performance.
+Here, we have found ubiquitous local phase separation in In1-xGaxN alloys that persists on a nanoscale spatial extent by employing a high-resolution nano-imaging technique.
+We lithographically patterned InN/Sapphire substrates with nanolayers of In1-xGaxN down to a few atomic layers, enabling us to calibrate the near-field infrared response of the semiconductor nanolayers as a function of composition and thickness.
+We also developed an advanced theoretical approach that accounts for the entire geometry of the probe tip and all sample and substrate layers.

 [2] Y. Abate, V.E.
 Babicheva, V.S.
 Yakovlev, and N. Dietz, “Towards Understanding and Control of Nanoscale Phase Segregation in Indium-Gallium-Nitride Alloys,” pp. 183-207, Chapter 6 in “III-Nitride Materials, Devices, and Nano-Structures,” 424 pages, Ed: Zhe Chuan Feng, World Scientific Publishing, 2017.